 Rats were anaesthetized with urethane (see above) and the hearts were rapidly excised, rinsed with ice-cold saline and freed of connective tissue and fat.
 Immediately after dissection of free walls of both ventricles, the tissues were frozen on dry ice.
-The NPY-like material was extracted from pulverized heart compartments by boiling in 10 volumes of 0.1 mol/l acetic acid for 15 min, rapid cooling on ice and homogenization for 30 s using an Ultra-Turrax homogenizer.
-The homogenates were centrifuged (10,000g, 4°C, 20 min); the supernatants were neutralized with 1 mol/l Tris-base and centrifuged again (5,000g, 4°C, 10 min).
-The supernatants were stored at -70°C until radioimmunoassay (RIA) for NPY-immunoreactivity measurements.

-Norepinephrine was extracted from the heart ventricles by homogenization in 10 volumes of 0.4 mol/l HClO4 and subsequent centrifugation (10,000g, 4°C, 20 min).
-Supernatants were diluted 1:10 with distilled water and stored at -70°C until RIA.
+The NPYlike material was extracted from pulverized heart compartments by boiling in 10 volumes of 0.1 mol/l acetic acid for 15 min, rapid cooling on ice and homogenization for 30 s using an Ultra-Turrax homogenizer.
+The homogenates were centrifuged immunoreactivity measurements.
+Norepinephrine was extracted from the heart ventricles by homogenization in 10 volumes of 0.4 mol/l HClO4 and subsequent centrifugation (10,000 g, 4 °C, 20 min).
+Supernatants were diluted 1:10 with distilled water and stored at -70 °C until RIA.
 NPY and norepinephrine concentrations were assayed in tissue extracts by RIA using commercial kits (Phoenix Pharmaceuticals, CA, USA and IBL Hamburg, FRG).